marketakrenkova/drug-interaction-prediction/README.md

         ./kg_model.py -d interactions -m ComplEx -s test_run -emb 1000 -e 10 -o Adam -lr 0.0001
         ```

 In the `data` folder, a *ready-to-use* sample of data for training and evaluation is provided.
+So, steps 1, 2, 3 can be skipped, and the KG can be trained using the above command.

 <!-- -----